Consistent Quantity–Quality Control across Scenes for Deployment-Aware Gaussian Splatting

 • Decreasing 𝜆𝛼 preserves more Gaussians for higher-fidelity rendering.

-By training only once under a fixed setup and adjusting 𝜆𝛼, ControlGS enable a consistent, stepless, and linear trade-off control between Gaussian quantity and rendering quality across diverse scenes, facilitating the efficient generation of multiple model variants tailored to diverse deployment needs.
+By selecting a 𝜆𝛼 reflecting the quantity–quality preference and training once under a fixed setup, ControlGS enables consistent, wide-range, stepless trade-off control between Gaussian quantity and rendering quality, facilitating the efficient generation of multiple model variants tailored to diverse deployment needs.

 Results